-It shall not be possible to inhibit a protection feature which can lead to the loss of the main primary power bus in case of a single failure at spacecraft level.
+It shall not be possible to inhibit a protection feature if such an inhibition can lead to the loss of the main primary power bus in case of a single failure at spacecraft level.

 ECSS-E-ST-20_0020098

-In flight operation, the power system shall be able to start up from any of its power sources irrespective of the status of the other power source even after a failure (or after a double failure for manned mission).
+In flight operation, if primary power bus shutdown happens, the system, including the power subsystem, shall be able to restart.

+1 Startup is possible as soon as sufficient power is available for a sufficient time from any source of the primary power bus, without considering failure for unmanned mission, or after single failure for manned mission.

+2 This requirement can imply that the battery is sufficiently recharged before its energy starts to be provided, for example to recover spacecraft attitude.

 ECSS-E-ST-20_0020099

-The supplier shall submit for customer approval the list of single failure cases (or double failure cases for manned missions) against which the requirement 5.3c shall be fulfilled.
+<<deleted>>

 Electrical power interfaces